 Overview: Tradebox One can be networked across local networks only.
 This lets multiple PC's access the program.
-You'll need to share the Tradebox database to give other users read/write access: you can do this from a PC (peer-to-peer network); or you can move the database to a file server (client-server network) if your server is running a compatible version of Windows.
+You'll need to share the Tradebox database to give other users read/write access: you can do this from a PC and run a peer-to-peer network; or you can move the database to a file server and run a client-server network if your server runs a compatible version of Windows.
 You'll designate one machine to run the Tradebox Data Service which handles all the automated tasks, this should be the machine that holds the database.
 If you have local IT support who manages your network, you're likely to need their help in setting up a networked install of Tradebox.

 - How it Works

 - How to Share the Database Across Your Network

 - How to Connect Clients to Network Data

 - Important Information for Working with Networked Tradebox

 Tradebox is designed and tested to work with any of the following operating systems:

 - Windows 8